DougManuel/ds-presentation/README.md

-## The test: Are you using the data science tool kit for open science?
+## The quiz: Are you using the data science tool kit for open science?

 **Evaluate your use of the data science tool kit.
 [Test](https://ca.research.net/r/6FG22QJ)**